brandon1024/gitchat/README.md

     --recipient <alias>
                         specify one or more recipients that may read the message

-symmetric (password) encryption:
+symmetric (password-based) encryption:
-    -s, --sym           encrypt the message using private-key (symmetric) cryptography --password <password>
+    -s, --sym           encrypt the message using passphrase-based (symmetric) cryptography --passphrase <passphrase>
-                        provide the password necessary to decrypt the message
+                        skip the default pinentry method and provide passphrase as argument

 configuring message:
     -m, --message <message>